Land Reform in Venezuela

 When going through some old papers of mine from college, I recently discovered a paper I wrote regarding land reform in Venezuela.
 Although my thinking has evolved significantly since that time, this paper shows just how long I’ve been working on the issues of poverty alleviation and creating prosperity for the worst-off members of society.

 The paper is reproduced in its entirety below.
+A scanned PDF of the original paper is available here.

 Land Reform: Venezuela